Little girl, close your eyes, the older woman says to the younger. Close them tightly. Tell me what you see.

 Please.
 No more talking, no more talking, no more talk—

-grew up in a small town in western Pennsylvania known for its empty steel mills, four-wheeler accidents, and $1 parking tickets.
+A.J.
+Kandathil grew up in a small town in western Pennsylvania known for its empty steel mills, four-wheeler accidents, and $1 parking tickets.
 A graduate from Cornell University, she is currently a student in the master’s program for creative nonfiction at Hunter College where she’s at work on her first memoir.
 Her work can be seen in Issue 02 of Burner Magazine.